 A home is more than just what’s in between the walls; being able to participate in outdoor activities safely is important to ensuring your loved one with a disability feels included and independent.
 Whether you want to empower them to be able to check the mail or your whole family likes to gather around the firepit, a crucial part of accessibility happens in your own backyard.
 Here are a few considerations to keep in mind when changing outside for disabilities:

 - Wheelchair Access: Create walkways that are level and clear of debris.
-If there are even a few steps, build ramps to make those doorways and paths accessible.
+If there are even a few stairs, a ramp is the best way to make more space accessible and is well worth the cost to build a wheelchair ramp.
 Ensure outside seating areas have tables at positions and levels where a wheelchair can easily navigate.
-Consider adding a accessibility lift if you have a pool.
+Consider adding an accessibility lift if you have a pool.
 Install doorknobs and locks at levels that are easy for them to open, close and secure.

-- Vision Impairment: Line walkways with bright lights.
+- Vision Impairment: Find a landscape lighting pro near you to line walkways with bright lights.
 Trim shrubs and tree branches to create a clear path.
 Use texture to inform a person with vision impairment of potentially dangerous areas, like a grill or a fire pit.

 - Cognitive Disabilities: Wandering away is a genuine concern for those living with someone suffering from dementia.
 Always lock doors with a deadbolt.
 Going outside with your loved one to enjoy activities like reading, gardening or eating is fine, but if they venture out alone, make sure your property is surrounded by secure, locked gates.
 If you have a pool or spa, be sure those areas are secure and off-limits as well.